TRU Payment Processing: Card Processing Reviews & Complaints

 • (877) 878-1777 – Toll-Free Customer Support

-TRU Payment Processing offers live phone support to its merchants but does not qualify as a top-rated payment processor for customer service at this time.
+While TRU Payment Processing offers live phone support, its service level does not yet align with the standards of top-rated payment processors for outstanding customer service.

 TRU Payment Processing Online Ratings